photoprism/photoprism-docs/docs/getting-started/troubleshooting/sqlite.md

 ## Bad Performance

-If you have only a few images, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-fledged database servers like [MariaDB](https://mariadb.com/).

-This changes as the index grows and the number of concurrent requests increases.
-The way MariaDB handles multiple queries is completely different and optimized for high concurrency, while SQLite, for example, locks the index on updates so that other operations have to wait.
-In the worst case, this can lead to locking errors and timeouts during indexing - especially when combined with a slow disk or network storage.
+If you only have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).
+This changes as the index grows and the number of concurrent accesses increases.
+While MariaDB is optimized for high concurrency, SQLite frequently locks its index so that other operations have to wait.
+In the worst case, this can lead to locking errors and timeouts during indexing - especially in combination [with a slow disk](performance.md#storage) or [network storage](docker.md#network-storage).

-The biggest advantage of SQLite is that you don't need to run a separate database server.
-This can be very useful for testing and works well if you only have a few thousand files to index.
-If you are looking for scalability and high performance, it is not a good choice.
+The main advantage of SQLite is that you don't need to run a separate database server.
+It is therefore well suited for testing and can also be sufficient for small libraries with a few thousand files.
+If you are looking for [scalability and high performance](performance.md), it is not a good choice.

 [Get MariaDB Performance Tips ›](performance.md#mariadb){ class="pr-3 block-xs" }